-You WU, China Mandarin Language Teacher
+Yu WU, China Mandarin Language Teacher

-We also went to New York Chinatown to letting students have an opportunity to use Chinese in reality.
+We also went to New York Chinatown to show students a real-world example of Chinese culture .
 Students spoke Chinese to bargain, order Chinese dishes, used chopsticks and drank Chinese tea.
 At the Startalk’s final performance, students wore Startalk’s T-shirts that write Chinese characters and do brush painting.
 They performed Chinese skits and fan dance, recited poems, and song Chinese songs “Beijing welcomes you”.
 When the final performance finished, students and I took pictures.